ashishkpathak/adt/docs/initialize/README.md

 This would interactively accept the password.
 If url is not provided it defaults to https://login.apigee.com/oauth/token

-This would generate a config  in ~/.aditi/aditi.conf with these values.
+This generates a config  in ~/.aditi/aditi.conf with these values.
 It would then request for an access and refresh token from ADT_URL provided.
 The tokens would be stored in ~/.aditi/config.json

 ### Batch Mode